riziuzi/Compete/README.md

 ## Overview

 MindScape India is designed to offer a comprehensive learning experience, collaborative resource-sharing, and a vibrant community-driven discussion forum for UPSC aspirants.
+(See the [Welcome](https://compete-j0qb.onrender.com/welcome) page

 ## Contributing